purveshvasantwagh-alt/excel_operations_dashboard/README.md

 # excel_operations_dashboard

-Project Overview
+OPERATIONAL PERFORMANCE DASHBOARD (EXCEL)
+PROJECT OVERVIEW

-This project focuses on analyzing operational data to identify inefficiencies, track key performance metrics, and support data-driven decision-making.
-An interactive dashboard was developed using Microsoft Excel to transform raw data into meaningful insights.
+In this project, I worked on analyzing operational data to understand performance trends and identify inefficiencies in workflows.
+The goal was to convert raw, unstructured data into a clear and interactive dashboard using Microsoft Excel, enabling easier monitoring and decision-making.

-🎯 Objective
-To analyze operational performance across multiple metrics To identify trends, inefficiencies, and improvement areas To create a dynamic dashboard for quick and effective decision-making

-🛠️ Tools & Technologies
+OBJECTIVE
+To study operational data and understand key performance trends To identify areas where efficiency can be improved
+To build a simple and interactive dashboard for quick analysis

+TOOLS AND TECHNOLOGIES
 Microsoft Excel
 Pivot Tables
 VLOOKUP
 Conditional Formatting
-Charts & Dashboards

-📂 Dataset Description
+Charts and Dashboard Elements

+DATASET DESCRIPTION
-Dataset consists of 500+ operational records
+Worked with a dataset containing 500+ operational records The dataset included:
-Includes metrics such as:
 Task completion time
-Resource utilization
+Resource usage
 Performance indicators
 Workflow status

-(Note: Dataset is structured and cleaned before analysis to ensure accuracy.)

-🔍 Approach
+(Before starting the analysis, the dataset was cleaned and organized to ensure consistency).

+APPROACH

-Data Cleaning & Preparation
+Data Cleaning and Preparation
-Removed inconsistencies and missing values Standardized data formats
+I started by handling missing values, correcting inconsistencies, and standardizing formats to make the dataset usable for analysis.

 Data Transformation
-Created calculated fields for better analysis Structured data for pivot-based analysis
+Created additional calculated fields and structured the data in a way that allowed easy aggregation and comparison.

 Dashboard Development
-Built interactive dashboard using Pivot Tables and charts Added filters/slicers for dynamic data exploration Analysis
+Built an interactive dashboard using Pivot Tables and charts.
+Added filters and slicers so that different aspects of the data could be explored easily.
-Identified patterns and inefficiencies
-Compared performance across different parameters

-📈 Key Insights
-Identified bottlenecks in workflow execution affecting efficiency Observed trends in resource utilization and task completion rates Highlighted areas with consistent performance drops Enabled faster decision-making through clear data visualization

-🚀 Key Features
+Analysis
+Used the dashboard to observe trends, compare performance metrics, and identify areas where operations were slowing down.

+KEY INSIGHTS
+Noticed specific stages in the workflow where delays were frequent Found variations in resource utilization across different tasks Identified patterns in task completion times that indicated inefficiencies The dashboard made it easier to quickly understand performance issues

+KEY FEATURES
-Interactive and user-friendly dashboard
+Simple and interactive dashboard design
-Dynamic filtering for real-time insights
-Visual representation of complex data
-Automated analysis reducing manual effort

-💡 Learnings
+Ability to filter and view specific data segments Clear visual representation of operational metrics Reduced need for manual analysis

+LEARNINGS
-Improved hands-on experience in data cleaning and structuring Strengthened skills in data visualization and dashboard creation Developed ability to derive actionable insights from raw data
+Gained practical experience in cleaning and structuring real-world data Improved my understanding of how to present data in a meaningful way Learned how small insights from data can support better decision-making